When people saw the words “Patrick’s Fly Shop” and “demolition” in the same sentence, alarm bells seemed to go off.

 Eastlake Community Council Secretary, Steve Dunphy, worked at the Times while Vesely was there and says “Jim was one of the best journalists I ever knew — smart, intuitive, happy to look at all sides of a question.”

 He was also a fishing enthusiast although he doesn’t mention himself in his article.
 Instead the focus is on Jimmy LeMert, the former owner of Patrick’s.
 LeMert sold Patrick’s to Peter Lemman in 2018.
-As has fortunately happened with a few other longtime businesses in Eastlake that have sold, (Lake Union Mail, Pete’s Supermarket, Serafina Restaurant) the new owners continue to carry on, and improve on, the traditions set by the original owners.
+As has fortunately happened with a few other longtime businesses in Eastlake that have sold, (Lake Union Mail, Pete’s Supermarket, Serafina Restaurant) the new owners continue to carry on, and improve upon, the traditions set by the original owners.

 So Vesely’s article still holds true in many ways, and although we couldn’t get permission from the author, we think he’d appreciate our reprinting it today just as we got it in 2011: